 The Company measures the fair value of its financial assets and liabilities classified as level 2 applying the income approach method, which estimates the fair value based on expected cash flows discounted to net present value.
-The following table summarizes the Company's financial assets and liabilities measured at fair value, as of December 31, 2013 and 2012.
+The following table summarizes the Company's financial assets and liabilities measured at fair value, as of December 31, 2014 and 2013:

-Decembe er 31, 2013 December 31, 2012 Level 1 Level 2 Level 1 Level 2 Available-for-sale investments 12 Derivative financial instrument (current asset) 2 26 106 Derivative financial instrument (non-current asset) 1,472 1,144 Derivative financial instrument (current liability) 272 75 200 79 Derivative financial instrument (non-current liability) 1,526 212
+Decem December 31, 2014 er 31, 2013 Level 1 Level 2 Level 1 Level 2 Derivative financial instrument (current asset) - 384 2 26 Derivative financial instrument (non-current asset) - 6,299 - 1,472 Derivative financial instrument (current liability) 313 34 272 75 Derivative financial instrument (non-current liability) 112 39 - 1,526

-&lt;sup>(2) In 2012 are included the gain on the sale of 45% interest held by FEMSA in the parent companies of the Mareña Renovables Wind Power Farm (see Note 10) offsetting to the donation made to Fundación FEMSA, A. C. (see Note 14).
+(2) In 2012 are included the gain on the sale of 45% interest held by FEMSA in the parent companies of the Mareña Renovables Wind Power Farm (see Note 10) offsetting to the donation made to Fundación FEMSA, A. C. (see Note 14).